 a.
 This award recognizes a Ph.D. candidate in the department who has demonstrated all-round excellence in academic performance, research, teaching, and service and leadership.
-To be eligible for this award PhD students must have passed their comprehensive examinations and advanced to candidacy.
+To be eligible for this award the PhD student must have passed their comprehensive examinations.